 Do April showers still bring May flowers?

-An upcoming program at the L.E.
+A program this morning at the L.E.
 Phillips Memorial Public Library may provide an answer.

 Schwartz is the current president of the International Society of Biometeorology, and co-founder of the USA National Phenology Network.
 The Library programs are co-sponsored by the Eau Claire Garden Club.
 No registration is required.